ppy/osu-wiki/news/2025/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap.md

 **[Download the pool here!
 (80 MB)](https://osu.ppy.sh/beatmaps/packs/P273)**

 <div align="center" class="osu-md__paragraph">
-    <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=VOD_ID8&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
+    <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2364500525&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 ![Quarterfinals mappool table](/wiki/shared/news/2025-02-07-osumania-7k-world-cup-2025-quarterfinals-recap/mappool.jpg)

 If this week's scores are anything to go by, players must have been starting to feel the effects of the ever-increasing difficulty of the maps as we reach the latter half of the tournament!
 No wonder this is the case with some of this round's heavy hitters taking a toll on players who weren't able to keep up with the pace.

 Not only did we get a substantial bump in difficulty, but the pool's size was also increased!
-With a change of format to a Best of 11 instead of 9, two new maps alongside new categories were added to the pool.
+With a change of format to a best of 11 instead of 9, two new maps alongside new categories were added to the pool.

 The first map to be introduced was [69 de 74 - Grievous Fate](https://osu.ppy.sh/beatmapsets/2314385#mania/4952820) (RC6) mapped by [Level 51](https://osu.ppy.sh/users/3617847), providing players with a new challenge in the form of fast chordstreams.
 The second and final addition was [Monster Siren Records & Kirara Magic - Fu Da Huang](https://osu.ppy.sh/beatmapsets/2314248#mania/4952550) (LN4) by [Muses](https://osu.ppy.sh/users/9705896) which brings back the LN coordination category previously held by LN1 in past years!
 A very divisive pick considering it was banned the most out of this week's pool, that is 9 times across 16 different matches.

 We only got one returning [osu! original](/wiki/Community/Bespoke_music#official-tournament-releases) this weekend, coming from the hands of [_Stan](https://osu.ppy.sh/users/1653229) by mapping [Gram vs. DJ Genki - XIchedelic Nova Trinity](https://osu.ppy.sh/beatmapsets/2314398#mania/4952876) (HB1) which was once featured in the [osu!
 World Cup 2024](/wiki/Tournaments/OWC/2024) — the very last official tournament of 2024!
 This osu!mania rendition came to be a rather standard hybrid beatmap for those teams that could not commit to its trickier technical and mini-tiebreaker counterparts.